mattantonelli/xiv-data/README.md

 # XIVData

-This is a collection of CSV files used for updating [FFXIV Collect](https://github.com/mattantonelli/ffxiv-collect).
+This is a collection of CSV files created from Final Fantasy XIV's game data.
+This data is used to update [FFXIV Collect](https://github.com/mattantonelli/ffxiv-collect).

 ### Usage